-How to become a Singapore Permanent Resident
+How to get Singapore Permanent Resident status

 4 minute read

 Becoming a Singapore permanent resident is highly sought after, as Singapore is one of the most developed and secure cities in the world.
 Read on to learn more about the process of becoming a Singapore Permanent Resident, how to apply PR in Singapore, Singapore permanent resident eligibility and more.

 What are the benefits of becoming a Singapore Permanent Resident?

 - PR status lets you live, work, and travel to and from Singapore without visa restrictions

 - Permanent Residents do not need to acquire new work visas (such as an EP)